Quality begins with the intent.

 —W. Edwards Deming

-Building large-scale software and cyber-physical systems is one of the most complex and challenging endeavors in industry today.
-System builders must continuously align on two central questions:
+Building large-scale software and cyber-physical systems are one of the most complex and challenging endeavors in the industry today.
+This requires alignment on two central questions:

 - What exactly is this thing we are building?